 The Aspers Sports Bar is a place you cannot miss when it comes to live screening.
 With a huge high-definition screen, never-ending drinks or food, exceptional service and a stylish décor, you can have a delicious meal while you catch all the action of the sport event in a lively ambiance where fans chant the name of their cherished team with enthusiasm and share the joy of a good score with the ones on the football field.

 The Tiger Tiger is the ideal playground for soccer enthusiasts.
-Book a table with your friends for a vibrant night out in the friendly environment of the bar and join other like-minded people as they root for one team or the other.
+Book a table with your escorts and friends for a vibrant night out in the friendly environment of the bar and join other like-minded people as they root for one team or the other.
 From mouthwatering stakes, refreshing salads to colorful cocktails and a wide range of wines, make yourself comfortable and let the adrenaline fill your body with every ball kick you watch with your group of pals.

 If you visit this side of the country on your family holiday, you and your son should definitely receive a history lesson about the legendary Newcastle Blue Star FC.
 As the locals take pride in the accomplishments of the team, swing by the Legends Sports Bar and learn more about the club.
 Since its creation in 1930, the Newcastle Blue Star FC has won multiple championship titles and made a big name for itself in this industry.

 Let your passion for soccer take you to The Hancock for the heated beer garden, pool tables, lots of TV screens and yummy food.
 From locals to tourists, this place is always packed with guests who come for a pint of beer while they cheer on their treasured players.
 As Newcastle is home to a large number of pubs, explore the best venues in town and enjoy the city’s football legacy anytime you feel like it!